react-navigation/react-navigation/docs/api/navigators/DrawerNavigator.md

 React Element or a function, that given `{ focused: boolean, tintColor: string }` returns a React.Element, to display in drawer sidebar

+#### `drawerOnPress`

+Callback to handle tap events.
+Typical behavior would be to call `navigation.navigate('DrawerClose')` after performing your other logic.
+If explicitly set to `null`, there will be no touch feedback for this drawer item; this can be used e.g. for header items / section separators.

 ### Navigator Props

 The navigator component created by `DrawerNavigator(...)` takes the following props: